 With dropping winter temperatures and snow storms just around the corner, it’s important to think about how this winter weather can affect your heart.
-Nurse Rose Melendez, RN, director of the Emergency Department and Nursing Administration at Adventist HealthCare Washington Adventist Hospital, shares how you can make sure you’re heart is in good shape for the winter.
+Nurse Rose Melendez, RN, shares how you can make sure you’re heart is in good shape for the winter.

 Why is winter different in terms of heart health?

 Colder temperatures combined with physical activity create circumstances that increase the risk of a heart attack.
 If not prepared, even walking through snow can put unwanted strain on your heart.